ACC-COSC2325-003-SP19/gp2-jhjcms/ProjectReport.rst

 * Chosen Device Description
+	* Source - John Hemann
 		* The company that made our device is called Parallax.
 Their founder was Chip Gracey and he made the company in 1987.
-They make a ton of devices that are aimed at teaching people about the basics of programming with devices like the Ping.
+They make a wide variety hardware like microcontrollers, robots, sensors, and boards.
+They also make a ton of devices that are aimed at teaching people about the basics of programming with devices like the Ping.
+Because of their goal to educate people, they also have programs to teach people from elementary school to college.
 	* Basic Features - Garrett Dipalma
 		* The Uno board has seven general pins and six special function pins.
 It also uses the ATmega328p AVR (8-bit) microcontroller, it weighs 28 grams. it has a flash memory storage of 32 kB and does 20 MIPS (20 Million Instructions per second).
 	:1.
 LED: There is one LED on the board.
 It is one when it has a HIGH value and off when it has a LOW value.